Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Case Study 0: Comparing Gaussian and non-Gaussian, classical and quantum CA QNS protocols

 where $\tilde{T}> 0$ is chosen such that $[B(t),B(t')]\neq 0$ for $t\neq t'$, and $t \in [0, \infty)$.

-We choose the $\beta(t)$ as a standard random telegraph noise (RTN) for concreteness.
-RTN process is a bi-stable signal that switches randomly between two levels, $\pm1$~\cite{Klyatskin2005,Galperin2004}.
-The signal at any time $t$ is described by:
+We choose $\beta(t)$ as a standard random telegraph noise (RTN) for concreteness.
+The RTN process is a bi-stable signal that switches randomly between two levels, $\pm1$~\cite{Klyatskin2005,Galperin2004}.
+The signal at any time $t$ is described by

 where $\beta(t)=\pm1$ depends on the number of switches $n(0,t)$ within the interval.
 For a symmetric RTN, the switching rate $\gamma$ is the same for transitions $-1\rightarrow 1$ and $1\rightarrow -1$, with $n(0,t)$ following a Poisson distribution: